-1963: Peter, Paul and Mary held the top two spots on the Billboard album chart with their third album, In the Wind, which started its first of five weeks at #1, and the trio’s self-titled first album, and the previous occupant of the top spot, at #2.
+1963: Peter, Paul and Mary held the top two spots on the Billboard album chart with their third album, In the Wind, which started its first of five weeks at #1, and the trio’s self-titled first album, which had previously occupied the top spot, at #2.

-1966: Cream had their first UK top 40 hit with “Wrapping Paper,” composed by bassist and vocalist Jack Bruce and with lyrics by poet Pete Brown.
-Drummer Ginger Baker and guitarist Eric Clapton reportedly didn’t care much for the song.
+1966: Cream had their first UK top 40 hit with “Wrapping Paper,” a song composed by bassist and vocalist Jack Bruce and with lyrics by poet Pete Brown.
+Drummer Ginger Baker and guitarist Eric Clapton reportedly did not care for the song.

-1973: Ringo Starr released his third album, Ringo.
-It was his first rock album after releasing the standards tribute, Sentimental Journey, and the country and western LP, Beaucoups of Blues, both in 1970.
-The album also featured contributions from all three other former members of the Beatles, as well as from artists such as Billy Preston, Nicky Hopkins, Steve Cropper, Marc Bolan, Levon Helm, Rick Danko, Robbie Robertson, David Bromberg, Harry Nilsson, and Martha Reeves.
-The self-titled LP peaked at #7 on the UK album chart and #2 in the US.
+1973: Ringo Starr released his third studio album, Ringo.
+It was his first rock album after releasing the standards tribute Sentimental Journey and the country and western LP Beaucoups of Blues, both in 1970.
+The album featured contributions from all three other former members of the Beatles as well as from artists such as Billy Preston, Nicky Hopkins, Steve Cropper, Marc Bolan, Levon Helm, Rick Danko, Robbie Robertson, David Bromberg, Harry Nilsson, and Martha Reeves.
+The album peaked at #7 on the UK album chart and #2 in the US.

-1973: Billy Joel’s single “Piano Man” was released.
-The song depicts a fictionalized retelling of Joel’s own experience as a piano-lounge singer for six months in 1972-73 at the now defunct Executive Room bar in the Wilshire district of Los Angeles.
+1973: “Piano Man,” the lead single and title track from Billy Joel’s second studio album was released.
+The song depicts a fictionalized retelling of Joel’s own experience as a piano-lounge singer for six months in 1972-1973 at the now defunct Executive Room bar in the Wilshire district of Los Angeles.
 It became Joel’s first major hit and his signature song, peaking at #25 on the Billboard Hot 100 chart in April of 1974.

 1974: George Harrison became the first former member of the Beatles to go on tour as a solo artist when he began a 45-show North American tour with Indian sitarist Ravi Shankar at the Pacific Coliseum in Vancouver, Canada.
 Often referred to as the “Dark Horse Tour,” the concerts served as a launch for Harrison’s Dark Horse Records label.
 Harrison was also joined by a band of talented sidemen that included Billy Preston, Willie Weeks, Andy Newmark, Tom Scott, Chuck Findley, and Robben Ford.